salesforce/offline-app-developer-starter-kit/README.md

 ## Define an Offline Briefcase

 The _Briefcase_ is the most fundamental and powerful method for defining the set of records that your offline users can take with them when they're in the field, away from a network connection.
 A Briefcase is actually quite simple; it's just a set of rules and filters that select records.
-The Offline App uses — depends on — a Briefcase to use when priming records for offline use.
+The Offline App uses — and depends on — a Briefcase to use when priming records for offline use.

 1. From Setup, navigate to Briefcase Builder and click **New Briefcase**:
   ![Setup Briefcase](images/SetupBriefcase.png)